Vurnex/simple-banking/README.md

 - Using View Models to update views in the app
 - Data Binding

+## What I Would Like To Improve In This Project

+- Refactor some parts of the functions.
+I notice there is repetitive code in some functions that can be its own function.
+- Add further authentication to the app.
+The login credentials are currently hardcoded in.

 *Most of the project files have been omitted to reduce the size and time to upload.
 Only the code demonstrating the implementation is left.

 ## Pictures